***In-Person Workshops Happening!! – subscribe to newsletter below to stay in the loop!!***

 - they smell divine and calm the spirit (everyone in your building/wellness center/house will benefit!)

-They are fun to make and easy to weave into your existing practice!
-Join me in this effervescent one day workshop.
-We will chop, pound, shred, and shape herbs into little bundles, and experience their therapeutic benefits first hand as we practice using them on one another.
+They are fun to make and easy to weave into your existing practice.
+We will first explore some main healing properties of these medicinal plants and herbs, and then respectfully chop, pound, shred, and shape these herbs into little bundles ready to be steamed.
+Rounding off our day we will experience their therapeutic benefits first hand as we practice using them on one another.

 Thai Inspired Techniques Translated for the Table